Kumari Jayawardena

-Kumari Jayawardena (කුමාරි ජයවර්ධන; born 1931) is a leading feminist activist and academic in Sri Lanka.
+Kumari Jayawardena (කුමාරි ජයවර්ධන; born 1931) is a Sri Lankan feminist activist and academic.
 Her work is part of the canon of Third-world feminism which conceptualizes feminist philosophies as indigenous and unique to non-Western societies and nations rather than offshoots of Western feminism.
 She has taught at the University of Colombo and the International Institute of Social Studies.

 In the 1980s Jayawardena published Feminism and Nationalism in the Third World, which has become a classic work on non-Western women's movements.
 She has published other books including The White Woman's Other Burden and written many articles.
 She founded the Social Scientists' Association in the 1970s and plays an active role in Sri Lankan civil rights movements.

 Early life

 Jayawardena was born in Colombo in 1931, to a Sinhala father and a British mother, Eleanor Hutton.
-His father Agampodi Torontal Paulus de Zoysa popularly known as A. P. de Zoysa was a prominent social reformer and academic of Sri Lanka.
+Her father, Agampodi Torontal Paulus de Zoysa, popularly known as A. P. de Zoysa, was a prominent social reformer and academic of Sri Lanka.
 She studied at the Ladies' College in Colombo and took a BA in Economics at the London School of Economics (LSE) between 1952 and 1955.
 She was awarded the Certificat d'Etudes Politiques from the Institut d'etudes politiques de Paris (part of Sciences Po) in 1956.
 Having qualified as a barrister in 1958, she received a PhD from LSE in 1964 for her thesis on industrial relations.